-(Edit: as of posting day, you may need to Google this die – I cannot find a good link to anywhere that has it in stock, except for one eBay listing.
+(Edit: You may need to Google this die – I cannot find a good link to anywhere that has it in stock, except for one eBay listing.
 BUT – Memory Box makes several wreath dies that are great stand-ins.)

 For the sentiment, I used my MISTI and Versamark ink to align and stamp; then heat embossed the image with some detail white powder.
 If you’re like me and can’t stamp a straight sentiment to save your life, then this thing is a godsend.

 You know how you can use a cornstarch bomb (“anti-static pouch“) to dust your card before you sprinkle on the embossing powder, but if you use it on dark papers it ends up a bit like a haze around your embossing?